happo/docs/docs/cypress.md

 name: Cypress with Happo workflow

 on:
-  # Configure this workflow to trigger on pull requests and pushes to master
+  # Configure this workflow to trigger on pull requests and pushes to main
   push:
     branches:
-      - master
+      - main
   pull_request:
     branches:
-      - master
+      - main

 jobs:
   cypress: